LiliaFramework/Lilia/docs/docs/libraries/lia.data.md

 **Description:**

-Deletes the stored data file corresponding to the specified key.
+Removes the stored value corresponding to the key from the `lia_data` table.

-Also removes the value from the cached storage.
+The cached entry inside `lia.data.stored` is also cleared.

 **Parameters:**

 * key (string) – The key corresponding to the data to be deleted.

-* global (boolean) – If true, uses a global path; otherwise, includes folder and map.
+* global (boolean) – When true, the entry is stored without gamemode or map restrictions.

-* ignoreMap (boolean) – If true, ignores the map directory.
+* ignoreMap (boolean) – When true, the map name is omitted from the stored entry.

 **Realm:**

-* Shared
+* Server

 **Returns:**

-* boolean – True if the file was deleted, false otherwise.
+* boolean – Always true; the deletion query is queued for the database.

 **Example Usage:**